gaganB2/Quarterly-Report/README.md

 pip install -r requirements.txt

 # 4. Set up the environment file
-# Rename .env.example to .env and fill in your details
 cp .env.example .env
+# IMPORTANT: Edit the .env file with your actual database credentials from Step 1.

 # 5. Run database migrations to create the tables
-python manage.py makemigrations
 python manage.py migrate

-# 6. Create a superuser to access the admin panel and create other users
+# 6. Create a superuser to access the admin panel
 python manage.py createsuperuser

 # 7. Start the server